 There are two schools of thought as to whether it is more appropriate to use a landings-based lengthweight equation versus a survey-based length-weight equation.
 Advocates for a landings-based derivation argue that since the fishery may catch larger (heavier) fish at length, there is the possibility that a surveybased length weight equation may be biased low, particularly at greater lengths.
-A survey-based approach may be preferred when a large portion of the catch comes from discards (or some other fraction not sampled such as recreational landings) or when the catch weights-at-age are also used to estimate stock weights due to sparse sampling of older ages in the surveys (missing or highly variable estimates of weights-at-age).
-In the case of Gulf of Maine Atlantic cod, the arguments for a survey-based LW relationship are valid.
+A survey-based approach may be preferred when a large portion of the catch comes from discards (or some other fraction not sampled such as recreational landings) or when the catch weights-at-age are also used to estimate stock weights due to sparse sampling of older ages in the surveys (missing or highly variable estimates of weights-at-age ).
+In the case of Gulf of Maine Atlantic cod, the arguments for a survey-based LW relationship are valid (large fraction of catches not from commercial landings and use of catch weights to estimate stock weights).
 Currently in the Northeast Region, fishery surveys are the only source of individual length-weight sampling.

-Since 1992 the NEFSC bottom trawl Surveys have used digital scales to record individual fish lengths.
-Using these data, updated survey-based length weight equations were compared to the existing length weight equations.
+Since 1992 the NEFSC bottom trawl surveys have used digital scales to record individual fish lengths.
+Using these data, updated survey-based length weight equations were compared to the existing length weight equation.
 Both seasonal (spring/fall) and annual updates were evaluated.
 First, to address concerns that Gulf of Maine cod condition have changed over time, the 1992-2010 time series was divided into roughly five year blocks and the relationships from each of the blocks examined (Fig. A.2).
-In all but one block (1996-2000) the relationships were nearly identical for both spring and fall seasons.
+The relationships were nearly identical for both spring and fall seasons for all but one block (1996-2000).
 The 1996-2000 periods suffered from low sampling in both seasons and it was believed that these differences were more an artifact of sampling variability rather than a biological difference.
-Overall, the results suggested temporal stability of the seasonal LW relationships and indicated that cod condition has been constant at least within the 1992 to 2010 period.
+Overall, the results suggested temporal stability of the seasonal LW relationships and indicated that cod condition has been constant, at least within the 1992 to 2010 period examined.
 Given this stability, the 1992-2010 data were aggregated to estimate updated spring, fall and annual relationships (Equations 2-4).
 These were then compared to the existing LW relationship (Fig. A.3).
 The updated relationships were statistically significant from one another as evidenced by the non-overlap of the 95% confidence intervals.
 All three updated LW relationships tended to estimate heavier fish at length than the existing length weight equation.

-(2) $W = 0.000004714L^{3.1741}$ (Spring) (3) $W = 0.000006178L^{3.1322}$ (Fall) (4) $W = 0.000005132L^{3.1625}$ (Annual)
+(2) $W = 0.000004714L^{3.1741}$ (Spring)

+(3) $W = 0.000006178L^{3.1322}$ (Fall)

+(4) $W = 0.000005132L^{3.1625}$ (Annual)

-Based on these results a decision was made to use the revised LW in the 2011 assessment update.
-Application of these length equations back to the start of the assessment time period in 1982 requires an assumption that the stationarity observed in cod condition between 1992 and 2010 persisted back in time.
+Based on these results a decision was made to use the revised LW relationships in the SAW 53 assessment update.
+Application of these LW equations back to the start of the assessment time period in 1982 requires an assumption that the stationarity observed in cod condition between 1992 and 2010 persisted back in time.

-Growth and Maturity
+Growth and maturity